Godfred06/Godfred06/README.md

 - 👋 Hi, I’m Godfred Sakyi-Badu
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Data Analysis
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning ML algorithms and implementation
 - 💞️ I’m looking to collaborate on anything related to python or data science
 - 📫 How to reach me
-- Email - golfygolf36@gmail.com
+- Email - gsakyibadu@gmail.com

 <!---
 Godfred06/Godfred06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.